-If you’re just out of school, your paycheck can be a big shock.
+If you’re in or just out of school, your paycheck can be a big shock.
 The amount you actually take home is less than the salary you earn thanks to taxes.
 That’s where the W-4 form comes into play.

 If you underestimate your withholding, you’ll owe money when you file your taxes.
 Overestimate, and you can get a larger tax refund.

-Although getting a big refund can sound great, it’s a good idea to try to calculate your withholding as precisely as possible so that you have more money each month to put toward paying off students loans or investing.
+Although getting a big refund can sound great, it’s a good idea to try to calculate your withholding as precisely as possible so that you have more money each month to put toward paying off student loans or investing.